maximaal-code/dockerized-github-runner/README.md

-# Github Actions Runner
+# Self-hosted Github Actions Runner

 This project contains a simple Dockerfile I made that registers a container as a GitHub Actions runner for a repository.
 The Dockerfile is based on the tutorial by [That DevOps Guy](https://www.youtube.com/watch?v=RcHGqCBofvw).
+[More info](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) on self-hosted runners

 # How to use